Selenium-H/Notification-Center/README.md

 ## GNOME Shell Extension Website

-You can install it from [here](https://extensions.gnome.org/extension/1526/notification-centerselenium-h/).
+You can install Version 7 of this extension from [here](https://extensions.gnome.org/extension/1526/notification-centerselenium-h/).

-# Customisations
+# Customizations
 ![Screenshot](/Screenshot/image3.png)

 # Credits